 Frank Hartman represents emergency room negligence victims throughout Charleston and across South Carolina.
 There are statutes of limitation that limit the time in which you can bring a claim.
 So, don’t delay.
 Get help now.

 Medical malpractice claims are highly technical and proving that a mistake rose to the level of medical negligence and breached the required standard of care can be challenging.
 These cases require the analysis and opinions of medical experts who can testify to the fact that a doctor strayed from the expected medical standards in a particular situation.
 A law firm that regularly represents clients in medical malpractice cases will have access to a network of experts and the resources to retain these experts on your behalf.

 Resources and experts are only some of the ways that an experienced medical malpractice lawyer can assist you after an injury caused by your doctor.
 The following are some additional ways our firm can be of assistance:

 A medical malpractice attorney will help you for no cost upfront and you will not have to pay out of pocket for the expenses of your case.
-Only if you are able to successfully obtain a settlement or award will the Hartman Law Firm collect fees from you.
+Only if you are able to successfully obtain a settlement or award will the Hartman Law Firm, LLC collect fees from you.
 For this reason, you have nothing to lose by discussing a possible medical malpractice claim with our experienced attorney.

 Medical malpractice claims can provide much-needed compensation for injured patients who have suffered serious injuries.
 Unfortunately, there is only a limited amount of time for victims of medical malpractice to file their claims under South Carolina law.
 In addition, these cases take time and resources to investigate and prepare and a persuasive petition cannot be drafted overnight.
 Therefore, you should never wait too long to call an attorney once you suspect you have been unnecessarily injured by your doctor.